DutchMaker/Supervision-LCD/docs/supervision_ips_mod.md

 ## This mod has flaws

-Before I go into more detail about how this mod is achieved, let me start by telling you that it is far from perfect and has a few flaws.
+Before I go into the details about how this mod is achieved, let me start by telling you that it is far from perfect and has a few flaws.

 ### 1. Lower resolution
 The IPS display has a 160x144 resolution whereas the Supervision uses 160x160.
 The mod will simply ignore every 10th row of pixels thereby omitting 16 rows of pixels in total, leaving 144 rows.